carefulcoder/laravel4-bootstraphelper/README.md

 to use the percent sign (%) to denote Bootstrap shortcuts rather than Blade's @.
 You can change it back in BootstrapBladeCompiler.php by setting $this->bootstrapSymbol.

-If you want to try the package out then add the following to your composer.json file:
+If you want to try the package out then go to https://carefulcoder.co.uk/composer and follow the instructions to add the repo.
+You can then add something along the lines of  "carefulcoder/bootstrapblade": "*" to your composer.json file.
+I haven't put this on Packagist yet because it isn't really ready.

 Examples
 --------